aws-amplify/amplify-swift/CONTRIBUTING.md

-# Amplify iOS Contributing Guide
+# Amplify Library for Swift Contributing Guide

 Thank you for your interest in contributing to our project! <3 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
 The following is our contribution guide, which we hope you will read through carefully prior to submitting a pull-request (PR) or issue.
 In the event that our guide is not up to date, feel free to let us know by opening an issue (or even better, submit a PR with your proposed corrections ;)).